 Further Information

-- 26. The document matching the scope of this request was classified and contained a dissemination limiting marker.
-I have declassified the version of the document that is approved for release, and have struck through the dissemination limiting marker. - 27.
-It is also noted that Defence will be providing a private briefing on the June 2019 Capability Acquisition and Sustainment Quarterly Performance Report to the Senate Standing Committees on Foreign Affairs, Defence and Trade in October 2019.
+26. The document matching the scope of this request was classified and contained a dissemination limiting marker.
+I have declassified the version of the document that is approved for release, and have struck through the dissemination limiting marker.